gustavo-m-xavier/gustavo-m-xavier/README.md

 ## About Me
   <div style="text-align:justify;">
-    I am a CS student looking for challenges that drive personal and professional growth.
-I am continuously seeking opportunities to expand my knowledge across various areas of IT.
+    Fullstack Developer looking for challenges that drive personal and professional growth.
+Continuously seeking opportunities to expand my knowledge across various areas of IT.
   </div>

 ## Technologies